Gorgie: Present

 Most of the large industrial works closed from the late-1960s to the mid-1980s, bringing high unemployment to the area.
 The recent refurbishment of many of the older buildings has brought a more cosmopolitan nature to the district, allowing it to retain several smaller businesses.
 The area is served by Tynecastle High School.

 Gorgie City Farm was established by local people in 1982 on the site of a derelict railway goods yard.
-Set up as a community project with the aim of improving education in agriculture, horticulture and rural crafts for people living in the area.
+The farm was set up as a community project with the aim of improving education in agriculture, horticulture and rural crafts for people living in the area.
 The farm closed in 2023, with community-led plans to re-open at a future point.

 In 2012, Gorgie was the centre of a Legionnaires' disease outbreak believed to originate from factory cooling towers in the area.

 Representation

 The Gorgie area is within the Edinburgh South West constituency for the Westminster Parliament and, since 2024, is represented by the Rt Hon Scott Arthur MP of the Labour Party.

 At the Scottish Parliament, the area falls within Edinburgh Central, currently represented by Angus Robertson MSP of the Scottish National Party.

 The area, as part of the Sighthill/Gorgie ward, elects four councillors to the City of Edinburgh Council.
 The current representation is: Denis Dixon and Catherine Fullerton (both SNP), Donald Wilson (Scottish Labour Party) and Ashley Graczyk (Conservatives).